 Telling Our Story

 The marketing and communications team manages the University of Arizona College of Medicine – Phoenix’s official social media accounts.
-If you or your department have any questions regarding social media, please refer those questions to Lindsay Roberts, Marketing and Communications Specialist.
+If you or your department have any questions regarding social media, please refer those questions to Chase Congleton, Marketing and Communications Information Specialist.

 We welcome input to help develop original content for our social media platforms.
 In order to maintain a consistent brand image, we would prefer to use the official accounts to share information related to the College rather than have a number of social media pages that may be seldom used or updated.